 In a large non-stick fry pan, heat a thin coat of olive oil on high heat.
 Quickly brown milk-fed veal cutlets, pounded to about 1/4″, on each side.
 Do it in stages so they don’t touch.
 Sprinkle with ground pepper and garlic powder.
 Remove to a plate after each stage.
 In the same pan with leftover drippings, brown a minced shallot.
 Add a couple pats of butter.
 Deglaze with 1/4 cup dry white wine.
 Add juice of 2 lemons and 1/3 cup capers.
 Stir.
 Turn off heat.

 In a large pot, add fresh cavatelli to boiling water.
-After water comes to a full boil again, cook for 5 minutes until tender and not too al dente.
+After water comes to a full boil again, cook for 5 minutes until tender.
 Drain.
 Bring fry pan back to high heat and place veal cutlets and juices back into the sauce until just heated.
 Serve with shallot, lemon, caper sauce and cavatelli topped with zucchini and sun-dried tomatoes.
 Sprinkle with romano-parmesan grated cheese.

 Lovingly derived from Birdie Sandler Strahl’s original, enhanced by daughter Betsey Strahl Levine’s creative touch: